le coup de barre du dejeuner

 Suddenly deprived of its main fuel, glucose, your brain goes into standby, pause, strike mode.
 The consequences are direct.
 And with that comes a 30 to 35% decrease in intellectual performance.

-Well, you should now understand the mechanisms of the “slump.”
-We can move on to action.
+Well, you should have understood the mechanisms of the “slump” by now.
+We can take action.
 Your energy depends on your plate, and each meal is a performance lever.
-Here is a simple game plan for a flawless afternoon.
+Here’s a simple game plan for a flawless afternoon.

 Compose the ideal lunch for stable energy